jackjliew/ai-openscale/tutorial.md

   **Note**: A $200 {{site.data.keyword.Bluemix_notm}} credit can be obtained by converting to a paid account with a credit card.

 - Make note of the service credentials for your PostgreSQL instance.
 Open your existing (or newly-created) PostgreSQL instance and click on **Service credentials** in the left-hand menu.
 Click the **New credential** button, name your credentials, and click **Add**.
-Then, click the **View credentials** link next to the set you just created, and copy this JSON object for later use.
+Then, click the **View credentials** link next to the set you just created, and copy these credentials for later use.

 ### Provision a paid Db2 Warehouse service